Cypher vs SageMatchups

 Cypher vs Sage Matchup Summary

-The Cypher vs Sage matchup in Valorant is a heavily one-sided matchup.
-Based on 11 competitive matches analyzed, Sage wins 63.6% of the time compared to Cypher's 36.4%, a 27.3 percentage point difference.
-The most significant gap is in headshot accuracy, where Cypher consistently outperforms.
+The Cypher vs Sage matchup in Valorant is a dominant matchup where one agent significantly outperforms.
+Based on 15 competitive matches analyzed, Sage wins 66.7% of the time compared to Cypher's 33.3%, a 33.3 percentage point difference.
+The most significant gap is in fragging ability, where Sage consistently outperforms.
 In this Sentinel vs Sentinel matchup, Sage has overwhelming superiority in this agent matchup.
 Cypher should never take isolated fights against Sage and must rely entirely on team coordination, utility, and crossfires to compete effectively.

 Cypher vs Sage Fragging Analysis